oci-landing-zones/terraform-oci-workloads-ai/examples/instance-without-public-load-balancer/README.md

-# AI Transaction Monitoring Workload Deployment Guide
+# AI Transaction Monitoring Workload Template

-This template shows how to deploy an AI Transaction Monitoring Workload using an OCI Core Landing Zone configuration.
+This template shows how to deploy an AI Transaction Monitoring Workload configuration with no public load balancer and backend set.

-In this template, a single GPU-based compute instance is deployed, optionally with a dedicated application load blancer and backend set.
+In this template, a single GPU-based compute instance and block volume are deployed, with NVFlare's Graph Neural Network (GNN) to apply federated learning to a GNN model, specifically using GraphSAGE for tasks like transactional fraud detection.
 The following prerequisite resources are assumed to exist prior to deploying this workload:

 - a workload compartment for holding the compute instance and block volume
 - an application compartment with a private application subnet with a VCN, including a DRG and NAT gateway for outbound access to the internet.
 - optionally, a public web subnet for holding a load balancer used in a mesh network environment.

+For new environments, we recommend deploying the [OCI Core Landing Zone](https://github.com/oci-landing-zones/terraform-oci-core-landingzone) with a Three-Tiered VCN and an App Subnet connected to a NAT Gateway to provide a well-architected prescriptive onboarding experience that is secured with the CIS OCI Benchmark.

 ## Default Values